OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/python/pure.python.bme280/README.md

 ## From Scratch
 ### You will need
 - A Raspberry Pi (a Zero W would fit, here)
+  - If you only have a Raspberry Pi Zero, you will need a WiFi dongle.
 - A micro SD card for the Raspberry Pi
 - A breadboard
 - A BME280 sensor